DiscordSRV/Documentation/docs/index.md

 ## Donations
 First off, thank you from the bottom of my heart for the pizza.
 If you would like to donate, go to https://scarsz.me/donate. $10 is the suggested amount but you can donate however much you would like- anything is a massive thank you from me.
 In the note put your Discord username and if you're in DiscordSRV's server you'll be set as a donator and you'll receive some neat perks in the future.
 If you donated without the note, send me a PM on Discord and I'll manually check it.
 ## Developers
 If you want to interface DiscordSRV with your plugin, you can do so by adding the Maven dependency or adding the plugin jar (DiscordSRV version 1.18.0+) to your project.
 For an example of this, see [DiscordSRV-ApiTest](https://github.com/DiscordSRV/DiscordSRV-ApiTest).
 Be sure to add "DiscordSRV" to your plugin's `plugin.yml` depends/softdepends list.
-The latest version of the api (`${lastestVersion}`) can be found [here](https://github.com/DiscordSRV/DiscordSRV/#readme), shown in the `release` shield (For example 1.24.0).
+The latest version of the api (`${latestVersion}`) can be found [here](https://github.com/DiscordSRV/DiscordSRV/#readme), shown in the `release` shield (For example 1.24.0).

 === "Maven"
     ```xml